-The City will be increasing its participation in a variety of stormwater education and outreach efforts focused on environmental stewardship, including stormwater management.
+The City continues its participation in a variety of stormwater education and outreach efforts focused on environmental stewardship, including stormwater management.
 This includes participation in regional stormwater working groups, and whenever appropriate, the City will partner with neighboring jurisdictions to ensure stormwater outreach messages are clear, consistent, and widely distributed for the local population.